9 Ways to Increase Your Chances of Passing Your CII Written Exam

-If the question is for 8 marks, you will be expected to make 8 different points – one point wouldn’t be given 2 marks.
-However two marks might be within one sentence for example: ‘Their home is owned as joint tenants (for 1 mark) therefore Julie will inherit Tom’s share (for 1 mark)’.
+If the question is for eight marks, you will be expected to make eight different points – one point wouldn’t be given two marks.
+However, two marks might be within one sentence, for example: ‘Their home is owned as joint tenants (for one mark); therefore, Julie will inherit Tom’s share (for one mark)’.

-The examiner will look for the correct points throughout your whole answer, i.e. they won’t just mark the first 8 points you give, so if you can think of more, write them down.
-Also if the question asks you to recommend and justify something, then don’t forget to do both as you would expect that half the marks will be for the recommendation and half for the justification.
-If it helps, then draw yourself a line through the page to clearly show your recommendation one side and your justification the other; again the examiner will love you for this.
+The examiner will look for the correct points throughout your whole answer, i.e. they won’t just mark the first eight points you give, so if you can think of more, write them down.
+Also, if the question asks you to recommend and justify something, then don’t forget to do both, as you would expect that half the marks will be for the recommendation and half for the justification.
+If it helps, then draw yourself a line through the page to clearly show your recommendation one side and your justification the other – again, the examiner will love you for this.
 You can also do this if you are asked for the pros and cons of products or a particular comparison.

 4. Show all your workings in calculations.

 This is particularly important in AF1 and other AF exams where there will always be calculations.
 Make sure you show every step of the process you’ve used to arrive at the answer.
-If one mistake is made in the middle (clumsy finger on the calculator, for example), you won’t then be marked wrong for the rest of the calculation.
+If one mistake is made in the middle, you won’t then be marked wrong for the rest of the calculation.
 Instead, you would lose one mark only for that one error, assuming the rest of your process is correct.
 A lot of marks can still be achieved even if the final answer is incorrect.

 5. Start each question on a new page.